-6.1.10.
+6.2.
 OLP Overload protection

 OLP is a safety feature that prevents overloading of the crane.
-From 90% to 100% of maximum permitted pressure, the warning LED lamps on the stabiliser legs double blink.
+With 90% of the maximum permitted pressure, the warning lamps on the stabiliser legs double blink.
+When 100% of maximum pressure is reached, the warning lamps will blink.

-User Interface: Boom system OLP
+Boom system OLP